mobilepadawan/Toastit-JS/README.md

 )
 ```

-These parameters must be added as an object parameter, into the parenthesis of the `.now()` method.
+These parameters must be added using a literal object structure into the parenthesis of the `.now()` method.

 4. Your webapp is ready to enjoy this simple but effective library. 🥂
-   1. Your main JS file and/or the JS files where you'll reference Toast-It JS must be declared as `type="module"`.
+   1. The main main JS file(s) where you declare `Toast-It JS` must be declared as `type="module"`.
    2. We can't use this JS library as a CDN, yet.
 In the upcoming version we'll add this optional feature.